Praanshu101/BBQ_Nation_Chatbot/README.md

 - Converted all knowledge base pdfs to raw text using python script.
 - Converted this text dump to csv and json form using Perplexity.
 - Wrote the code for the app (using above csv files as data) and used test_api.py to test the endpoints.
+- Deployed the app using FastAPI and uvicorn. (local deployment)

 ## Agent Conversation Flow